Rikiub/media-dl/README.md

-> Helper for yt-dlp with nice defaults + fancy output + music metadata.
+> Helper for yt-dlp with nice defaults + fancy output

 ## Features